2025 hiring costs in Europe’s top remote-work destinations

 But while these opportunities open up exciting possibilities for remote workers, they raise an important question for employers: How much does it actually cost to hire someone in these emerging hotspots?

 Based on our research across European markets, the cost of hiring an employee varies dramatically.
-Taking a €60,000 salary as a benchmark, the total employer costs to hire in popular digital nomad hotspots ranges from €61,357 in Romania to €88,326 in Italy.
-That's a 44% difference that can significantly impact your hiring budget and competitive positioning.
+Taking a €60,000 salary as a benchmark, the total employer costs to hire in popular digital nomad hotspots range from €61,357 in Romania to €88,326 in Italy.
+That’s a 44% difference that can significantly impact your hiring budget and competitive positioning.

 This analysis uncovers what companies actually pay beyond the base salary when you factor in costs like mandatory social security contributions, employer taxes, health insurance, and other required payments that can substantially increase your total hiring expenses.